rippedpiracy/docs/TV/Shows.md

 # Downloading

-<small>Higher Quality most of the time and better watching experience overall compared to Streaming.
+<small>Higher Quality most of the time and better viewing experience compared to Streaming.
 Enable File Explorer on Windows to display file extensions and **make sure** the filename ends in .mkv or .mp4.
 If ends in .exe it's Malware.
 </small>

 **[1337x](https://1337x.to) (Torrent)** - Torrent Tracker with an enourmous amount of Movies, TV Shows and everything in-between.